martijnmichel/directus-expo/README.md

 ---

+### Sponsorship
-I'm an independent developer dedicated to creating a better mobile experience for Directus through my iOS and Android apps.
+I'm an independent developer dedicated to creating a better mobile experience for Directus through this iOS and Android app.

 This project is built with passion and dedication, maintained by me to provide a high-quality, user-friendly mobile solution for the Directus community.
-Your sponsorship directly supports continued development, maintenance, and innovation of these mobile apps.
+Your sponsorship directly supports continued development, maintenance, and innovation of this app.

 ---